 Bikers wearing bandanas

-Bandanas soak up the sweat, keeps it out of your eyes on hot days.
-The sweat also transfers to the lower parts where it acts like an evaporative air conditioner if the bandana is made of cotton or other materials the wick sweat and allow it to evaporate.
+Bandanas absorb sweat and keep it away from the eyes on hot days.
+Sweat is also transferred to the lower parts where it acts as an evaporative air conditioner if the bandana is made of cotton or other materials.

 On cooler days it helps keep your head warm, acting like a helmet liner.